Chargepoint Holdings Inc. (CHPT) Downgrade Issued by Wall Street Gurus

 Analysts’ Opinion of CHPT

-Many brokerage firms have already submitted their reports for CHPT stocks, with Citigroup repeating the rating for CHPT by listing it as a “Neutral.”
-The predicted price for CHPT in the upcoming period, according to Citigroup is $28 based on the research report published on March 25th of the current year 2021.
+Many brokerage firms have already submitted their reports for CHPT stocks, with R. F. Lafferty repeating the rating for CHPT by listing it as a “Buy.”
+The predicted price for CHPT in the upcoming period, according to R. F. Lafferty is $29 based on the research report published on April 16th of the current year 2021.

-Cowen, on the other hand, stated in their research note that they expect to see CHPT reach a price target of $43.
-The rating they have provided for CHPT stocks is “Outperform” according to the report published on March 09th, 2021.
+Citigroup, on the other hand, stated in their research note that they expect to see CHPT reach a price target of $28.
+The rating they have provided for CHPT stocks is “Neutral” according to the report published on March 25th, 2021.

+Cowen gave a rating of “Outperform” to CHPT, setting the target price at $43 in the report published on March 09th of the current year.

 Stock Fundamentals for CHPT